TheCellule/python-bleson/docs/api_internal.rst

 Windows
 -------

-On Windows there is a additional module used called 'blesonwin', it provides a native Python module to access the WinRT BLE API's.
+On Windows there is an additional module used called 'blesonwin', it provides a Python native module to access the WinRT BLE API's.
 It's not recommended to use this module directly in user scripts.